fionnseville/MusicVisuals/README.md

 ## LILJA:
 I am most proud of the cubic visual.
 I spent awhile changing around the variables and trying different things to get to the shape I was happy with.
 I enjoyed playing around with 3D shapes and am quite proud how it turned out.

+## Fionn:
+i am most proud of the SinWaves visual it was interesting seeing the different affects the use of sin and cos can have on an otherwise basic visual,which a lot of the time was trial and error.i also feel my level of understanding of java has significantly improved throughout my many ,many attempts at different visuals.

 # What I Learned:
 ## CATHAL:
 I learned quite a lot in this assignment.
 As I said earlier, I learned a lot about how polymorphism works and how to implement it for a project like this, but I also learned how to use Git and GitHub to manage a project like this.
 I'd never used Git or GitHub before this module so I had no experience with it going in.
 However, I now feel quite comfortable using it and now know how to solve merge conflicts and deal with pull requests.
 I also learned a great deal more about processing and the ways it can be used to create art.
 Finally, I learned that theres a limit on how many times you can hear Stayin Alive before it gets a bit annoying.

 ## LILJA:
 During the project I was able to see the effects of maths visualised on screen.
 It was interesting to see how different maths functions behaved visually and I learned a lot from it.

+## Fionn:
+i struggled quite a bit with understanding how to change values and to correspond with my ideas, hence why my ideas for visuals changed a lot throughout working on this project.i think my understanding of git has also improved a lot which will hopefully help me in the future.

 # Markdown Tutorial